kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 **Interviewer (Sales):**

-One of the most challenging things about sales is how some customers initially are not interested that's why in my previous job, we begin by asking our customers questions about what they like about their service provider, then we allow them to talk about it more then we listen to them and allow them to share what they like and eventually they share with us what they would like to change and afterwards we're talking about how they can purchase what we have.
+One of the most challenging things about sales is how some customers initially are not interested that's why in my previous job, we begin by asking our customers questions about what they like about their service provider, then we allow them to talk about it more then we listen to them and allow them to share what they like and eventually they share with us what they would like to change and afterward we're talking about how they can purchase what we have.

 **Interviewer (General):**